maziac/DeZog/documentation/Usage.md

 Furthermore you should note that all breakpoints are put in just before a debugger step or continue and removed afterwards.
 I.e. if you have a "stale" breakpoint in some file it could make problems if this location changes the used bank.

+C) This is more a note: If you watch the stack while stepping you can see that some values below the SP are changing on each step.
+This is additional info (e.g. for breakpoint addresses) used by DeZog.
+The values are below SP so they should not harm normal program operation.

 ###### NMI